• Skip to primary navigation

 • In a large bowl, whisk together the flour, oats, baking soda, cinnamon, salt, xanthan gum (if using), and nutmeg until fully incorporated.

-• In a medium bowl, combine the peanut butter, maple syrup, applesauce, coconut oil, coconut sugar (if using), and vanilla.
+• In a medium bowl, combine the peanut butter, maple syrup, applesauce, oil, coconut sugar (if using), and vanilla.
 Stir until combined.

 • Add the wet ingredients to the dry ingredients and stir until combined.
 If you’re using add-ins, fold them in.